Cinema

 CINE 333 Race and Independent Cinema (Units: 3)

-Prerequisites: Restricted to upper-division Cinema majors and minors and Race and Resistance Studies minors; CINE 200*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to upper-division Cinema majors and minors and Race and Resistance Studies minors; CINE 200*, and either CINE 211* or CINE 212* or equivalents with grades of C or better; or permission of the instructor.

 (This course is offered as CINE 333 and RRS 333.
 Students may not repeat the course under an alternate prefix.)